abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

   feature: prague.jpg
 manual_newsletter: false
 ---
-Replication is a feature of PostgreSQL that you typically use to achieve high-availability, by having copies of a running database ready to step in if your primary database fails.
-However, you can also use replication to make your Django application faster.
+Replication is a feature of PostgreSQL that you typically use to achieve high availability, by running copies of a database that are ready to take over if your primary database fails.
+However, you can also use replication to make your Django applications faster.
 In this post, I'll explain how to configure Django to query read-only Postgres replicas, allowing you to scale your database read performance linearly with the number of replicas.

 I'll also talk about how reading from replicas can go wrong -- specifically, I'll detail the consistency errors that *replication lag* can cause -- and the tools that Django gives you to work with this problem.